ed-kung/CSUN-Econ-310/docs/notes/03-demand-curves.md

 ## Consumer surplus

-We define consumer surplus as the gain in utility that the consumer gets from participating in the market vs. not participating in it.
+Consumer surplus is the gain in utility that a consumer gets from consuming $$q$$ units of the commodity vs. consuming 0.
 We can calculate consumer surplus using graphs or using equations.

 The advantage of calculating consumer surplus using equations is that it works for any type of demand curve, even if the demand curve isn't a straight line.